rust-lang/rust/subtyping.md

 Although Rust doesn't have any notion of inheritance, it *does* include subtyping.
 In Rust, subtyping derives entirely from *lifetimes*.
-Since lifetimes are scopes, we can partially order them based on a *contains* (outlives) relationship.
-We can even express this as a generic bound: `T: 'a` specifies that whatever scope `T` is valid for must contain the scope `'a` ("T outlives `'a`").
+Since lifetimes are scopes, we can partially order them based on the *contains* (outlives) relationship.
+We can even express this as a generic bound.

-We can then define subtyping on lifetimes in terms of that relationship: if `'a: 'b` ("a contains b" or "a outlives b"), then `'a` is a subtype of `'b`.
+Subtyping on lifetimes in terms of that relationship: if `'a: 'b` ("a contains b" or "a outlives b"), then `'a` is a subtype of `'b`.
 This is a large source of confusion, because it seems intuitively backwards to many: the bigger scope is a *sub type* of the smaller scope.

-This does in fact make sense.
+This does in fact make sense, though.
 The intuitive reason for this is that if you expect an `&'a u8`, then it's totally fine for me to hand you an `&'static u8`, in the same way that if you expect an Animal in Java, it's totally fine for me to hand you a Cat.
 Cats are just Animals *and more*, just as `'static` is just `'a` *and more*.

 (Note, the subtyping relationship and typed-ness of lifetimes is a fairly arbitrary construct that some disagree with.
-I just find that it simplifies this analysis.)
+However it simplifies our analysis to treat lifetimes and types uniformly.)

 Higher-ranked lifetimes are also subtypes of every concrete lifetime.
 This is because taking an arbitrary lifetime is strictly more general than taking a specific one.